fadamDS/crypto/research/Ideas.md

 - Set up that resulting models can be applied to submission setting
   - Reduce overall time to less than 0.25s for each submission iteration
   - Needs smarter feature engineering

 - Pipeline
   - Try modelling on one split.
+  - To numpy! & Faster feature generation!!
 - Features -> Make features on whole dataset (e.g lagged, EWMA)
   - Vola
   - Rolling averages etc.